project-planton/eks-cluster-pulumi-module/README.md

 - **VPC Integration**: Offers the option to deploy the EKS cluster into an existing VPC by specifying the `vpcId`, or to create a new VPC if not specified.
 This ensures seamless integration with existing network infrastructures.

-- **Worker Node Management Modes**: Supports different worker node management modes via the `workersManagementMode` field, including self-managed nodes, managed node groups, and Fargate profiles.
-This provides flexibility in how compute resources are provisioned and managed.

 - **Credential Management**: Securely handles AWS credentials via the `awsCredentialId` field, ensuring authenticated and authorized resource deployments without exposing sensitive information.

 - **Status Reporting**: Captures and stores outputs such as the cluster endpoint, certificate authority data, and VPC ID in `status.stackOutputs`.
 This facilitates easy reference and integration with other systems, such as Kubernetes clients or additional automation tools.